MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Scopes.md

   commands in the script run in the script scope.
 To the commands in a script, the script scope is the local scope.

-- Private: Items in private scope cannot be seen outside of the current scope.
-  You can use private scope to create a private version of an item with the same name in another scope.

-- Numbered Scopes: You can refer to scopes by name or by a number that describes the relative position of one scope to another.
-Scope 0 represents the current, or local, scope.
-Scope 1 indicates the immediate parent scope.
-Scope 2 indicates the parent of the parent scope, and so on.
-Numbered scopes are useful if you have created many recursive scopes.
+Items declared as **private** cannot be seen outside of the current scope in which they were defined. **Private** is not a scope but an option that changes the visibility of an item outside of the the scope where the item is defined.

 ## Parent and Child Scopes